gui-rangel/fss16gui/read/reading4.md

 ###i.
 Reference

-Hassan, Ahmed E. "Predicting faults using the complexity of code changes."
-Proceedings of the 31st International Conference on Software Engineering.
+Hassan, Ahmed E. "Predicting faults using the complexity of code changes" Proceedings of the 31st International Conference on Software Engineering.
 IEEE Computer Society, 2009.

 ###ii.
 Keywords

 ii1.
-Code fault:
+Code fault: During the development process, developers might accidentally code a functionality that they did not intend to put there initially.
+Likewise, sometimes when you add pieces of different software together, they might present a behavior that was different than the expected one.
+That and other cases can be classified as code faults, or more colloquially code bugs, where parts of the software are malfunctioning in a way that is different than the expected outcome.

 ii2.
-Fault prediction:
+Fault prediction: By using many different techniques, such as data mining, machine learning, etc., one can try to predict whether a particular piece of software is likely or not to present a code fault in the future.
+Such application is primal for early detection of defects that can have a high impact on the overall functionality of the system in the future.

 ii3.
-Complex code change process:

-ii4.
-Source code metrics:
+Complex code change process: Modifications are done by developers to implement new features and repair faults.
+By studying these patterns and quantifying their degree of complexity over time, it's possible to achieve a better understanding of the complexity facing developers who are evolving and working on a project.

 ###iii.
 Notes